adshares/adshares-docs/adserver/api/impressions.rst

 Impressions
 ===========

-This API implements :ref:`the impressions sections of the Adshares protocol <impressions>`.
+This API implements :ref:`the impressions sections of the Adshares protocol <protocol-impressions>`.

 First, read about :ref:`error handling<api-response-errors>`.